CynicalHateDAO/xyz-sauce/README.md

 You can use it to check out the repo that you forked.
 Make your changes including adding the new images, run the python script, commit them, and push them back to your repo.
 This way you can never lose them.

 Bonus!
-You can share the repo, have a few slow-witted people in charge of uploading the memes, and then the least retarded person on your team can handle the deployment stuff.
+You can share the repo, have a few slow-witted people in charge of uploading the memes, and then the least handsome person on your team can handle the deployment stuff.

 ## Deployment